pali-english/pali-english.github.io/README.md

 food from a grass-blade’s tip;
 but they’ll never be worth a sixteenth part
 of one who has fathomed the teaching.

+    Māse māse kusaggena, bālo bhuñjeyya bhojanaṁ:
+        Māse māse: Month after month
+        Kusaggena: With the tip of a blade of grass
+        Bālo: Fool
+        Bhuñjeyya: May eat
+        Bhojanaṁ: Food

+    Na so saṅkhātadhammānaṁ, kalaṁ agghati soḷasiṁ:
+        Na: Not
+        So: He, that
+        Saṅkhātadhammānaṁ: Of those who have understood the Dharma (Buddhist teachings)
+        Kalaṁ: A part or a portion
+        Agghati: Is worth, is equivalent to
+        Soḷasiṁ: Sixteenth

 Na hi pāpaṁ kataṁ kammaṁ,
 Sajjukhīraṁva muccati;
 Ḍahantaṁ bālamanveti,